Slamy/Wiki_MiSTer/Pi-Top-v1.md

 ![picture](pictures/pitop_rtc.jpg)
 RTC v1.3(or higher) is required to provide I2C and SPI connections.
 You don't need to populate the board if RTC is not required.
 You may connect I2C/SPI directly to DE10-nano without RTC board using 14-pin cable connector - just follow the RTC schematics.

-It's better to trim connector's pin on the bottom of DE10-nano board to prevent the cable puncture:
+It's better to trim connector pins on the bottom of DE10-nano board to prevent the cable puncture:
 ![picture](pictures/pitop_trimmed_pins.jpg)

 Recommended board thickness is **1.6mm**